Reynolds International Pen Company

-Reynolds Pens is an Indian brand and a former American manufacturing company of writing instruments, mainly pens.
+Reynolds Pens India Pvt.
+Ltd. is an Indian manufacturing company of writing instruments, mainly pens, currently headquartered in Andheri, Mumbai.
+The company was established in 1945 by Milton Reynolds in New York City.

 Products commercialized under the Reynolds name include ballpoint, gel, rollerball, and fountain pens, and mechanical pencils.

 History

 In June 1945, Chicago businessman Milton Reynolds was in Buenos Aires, Argentina, when he came across the first commercialized ballpoint, the Biro pen.